camusdb/camusdb.github.io/docs/dotnet-driver.md

 endpoint, the driver sets that endpoint aside for 30 seconds and skips it meanwhile.
 The rotation and health state are shared by every connection that uses the same `Endpoint` value.

+Connection string keys are case-insensitive and trimmed.
+Repeating a key is an error.
+Quote a value with single or double quotes when it contains a semicolon or surrounding spaces; double the quote character to include the quote itself.

+`CamusConnectionStringBuilder.ToString()` returns the original connection string, including credentials.
+Use `ToRedactedString()` or `CamusConnectionStringBuilder.Redact(...)` for logs.
+They mask `Password`, `Pwd`, and `AccessToken`.
+A `CamusConnection` keeps the connection string it was built from; assigning a different value later throws `NotSupportedException`.

 ## Transport